nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 `SortCommand` comprises of a `DateComparator` which contains the sorting order, according to date of application, that the internship application list should be sorted by.

 Upon execution, `SortCommand` calls on `model::sortFilteredList` which in turns calls on `addressBook::sortItems`.
-`sortItems` updates the `filteredList` in `model` to sort the internship applications in the list according to the order specified by the user.
+`sortItems` updates the `filteredList` in `Model` to sort the internship applications in the list according to the order specified by the user.

 <br></br>